siliconsorcery/Sorcery/Sources/Sorcery/swiftui/packages/Reflux/README.md

     let original_title: String
     let title: String
 }

+class PeopleState: RefluxState, Codable {
+    var title: String
+}
 ```

-Finally, you have to add you `Store` which will contain you current application state `AppState` as a global constant or contain in a root `View`.
+Finally, you have to add a `Store` which will contain you current application state `AppState` as a global constant or contain it in a root `View`.

-## Global State
+## AppState as a Global

-You instantiate with your initial application `state`, any `middleman` and your main `apply` function.
+You instantiate a `Store` with your initial application `state`, any `middleman` and your main `apply` function.

 And now the part where you inject it in your SwiftUI app.
 The most common way to do it is in your `SceneDelegate` when your initiate your view hierarchy is created.
 You should use the provided `StoreProvider` to wrap you whole app root view hiearchy inside it.
 It'll auto magically inject the store as an `@EnvironmentObject` in all your views.